Nedemai/PicoPak64/README.md

 ## PicoPak64

 PicoPak64 uses a Raspberry Pi Pico to emulate the n64 controller pak SRAM and saves data directly into the FLASH ROM non volatile storage.
 It is able to manage this without the need for overclocking.
-Using TinyUSB, it is able to usb mount the data saved to the FLASH ROM to be able to be copied to the computer for easy backup.
-In the future it is planned to allow memory card data to be copied from a computer back into the pico as well.
+Using TinyUSB, it is able to USB mount the data saved to the FLASH ROM to be able to be copied to and from the computer for easy backup.

 ## How it Works